leon3s/socknet/README.md

 });
 ```

-### Injection usage
-## Or You can just require socknet before socket.io it's will work too
+#### Or You can just require socknet before socket.io it's will work too

 server.js
 ```js